What is agreed value car insurance?

 With an actual cash policy, if your car is totaled before it is paid off, you will not receive as much money as you still owe since cars depreciate quickly.
 Thus you will be making car payments on a car that no longer exists.

-If you have an agreed value car insurance policy, you may receive enough payment from your policy to pay off your car, depending on the value that was agreed upon initially.
+If you have an agreed value auto policy, you may receive enough payment from your policy to pay off your car, depending on the value that was agreed upon initially.

 However, there is another solution to paying off a new car that gets totaled.